 Charged cosmic rays are deflected by the geomagnetic field between the moon and the earth.
 This deflection ends in the upper atmosphere when the EAS, which is essentially electrically neutral, forms.
-The deflection causes the apparent shadow of the moon, reconstructed with the incident EAS directions, to be offset from the true position of the moon.
+The deflection causes the apparent shadow of the moon, reconstructed with the incident directions of the EAS, to be offset from the true position of the moon.
 A full understanding of the expected shape and location of the moon shadow requires a calculation of the deflection of cosmic rays in the geomagnetic field.
 The geomagnetic deflection was obtained by stepping oppositely-charged cosmic rays upwards from the top of the atmosphere above the location of Milagro through the geomagnetic field towards the position of the moon.
-The cosmic ray paths are bent by the geomagnetic field and arrive at a deflected position of the moon.
 Thus a cosmic ray coming from the actual direction of the moon will be deflected and appear on earth to come from a deflected apparent position of the moon.

 The calculation used a Cartesian coordinate system with the origin at the center of the earth: this origin was used because the distance between the moon and the center of the earth is nearly constant over time.
 A simple dipole field with the dipole pointed toward the south magnetic pole was used.
-Comparisons with the World Magnetic Model WMM-2000 [18] showed negligible differences in cosmic ray deflections for zenith angles less than $45^{\circ}$ .
-A look-up table of deflection values was constructed for all positions of the moon in the local sky (on a $1^{\circ} \times 1^{\circ}$ grid) and several values of magnetic rigidity between 100 GV/c and 500 GV/c: Above 500 GV/c, the deflection is found to be inversely proportional to the rigidity so an extrapolation can be used.
+Comparisons with the World Magnetic Model WMM-2000 [18] showed negligible differences in cosmic ray deflections for zenith angles less than 45°.
+A look-up table of deflection values was constructed for all positions of the moon in the local sky (in steps of 1°) and several values of magnetic rigidity between 100 GV/c and 500 GV/c: Above 500 GV/c, the deflection is found to be inversely proportional to the rigidity so an extrapolation can be used.